 Description

-The memorial stands in the grounds of the Church of St Mary (Grade I-listed), to the west of the south aisle and facing west.
-The tall grey Devonshire granite memorial takes the form of a foliated cross head rising from a heavily moulded collar on a tapering octagonal cross shaft.
-The cross shaft stands on a two-stage octagonal base, which is raised on a square step.
+The Weaverham War Memorial is located in the grounds of the Church of St Mary, which is a Grade I-listed building.
+It stands to the west of the south aisle and faces west.
+This tall memorial is made of grey Devonshire granite and features a foliated cross head that rises from a heavily moulded collar on a tapering octagonal cross shaft.
+The cross shaft is set on a two-stage octagonal base, which is elevated on a square step.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.